Newly Enrolled Students

 George School’s SHWC will make arrangements for your child to receive the vaccine at a local pharmacy.

 What if my child feels sick at school?

 Students who are not feeling well should visit the SHWC for evaluation by a registered nurse and if necessary a nurse practitioner or physician.
 Students who are ill will rest in the SHWC.

 How does my child get a flu shot?

-The Student Health and Wellness Center will provide the flu vaccine in the fall.
+The SHWC holds a flu vaccine clinic in September.
 With written permission from a student’s parent or guardian, a student may receive the flu shot.
 The SHWC will arrange for the Business Office to charge you for the immunization.
 If you would like your child to receive the flu shot, you can register by accessing the “Flu Permission” form on the Magnus Health System via the Parent tab in the my George School Portal.
 For more information, call the SHWC at 215.579.6715.

-What supplies will my child need?
+What textbooks and supplies will my child need?